Kayode Soyinka: Personal life and education

-Kayode was born in Ibadan, Nigeria, to Pa John Akinleye Soyinka and Mrs Jochebed Olufunmilayo Soyinka (née Akinyele) of Owu, Abeokuta, Ogun State.
+Kayode was born in Ibadan, Nigeria, to Pa John Akinleye Soyinka and Jochebed Olufunmilayo Soyinka (née Akinyele) of Owu, Abeokuta, Ogun State.
 He is the second-born of six children — five boys and a girl.
 He married Titilope Oluwadamilola (née Odugbesan) on 15 October 1983.
 They have two children, daughter Oluwatumininu Adebimpe, born 15 January 1984 and son Oluwagbeminiyi Adekunle, born 25 April 1986.

 Kayode acquired his elementary school education in Ibadan at both Christ the King (CKC) at Odo-Ona (1964-1966) and Ibadan City Council (ICC) Practising School at Apata (1967–69).
 In 1970, he proceeded to the Baptist Boys’ High School (BBHS), in Owu, Abeokuta for his secondary education.
 At BBHS he was a member of the literary and debating society; he represented and won laurels for the school in inter-school literary and debating competitions.
 He played the organ for the school.
+Kayode Soyinka, on January 23, 2023, became an inductee into the BBHS Centennial Hall of Fame.
 He graduated with a B.A. in International Relations from the United States International University, San Diego, California (Bushey Campus, England) in 1987 and an M.A. in International Journalism from City, University of London, United Kingdom in 1989.
 After graduating from City, University of London, Kayode was sponsored by the Commonwealth to the Cambridge University, England, as a visiting scholar at Wolfson College in 1990.
 He was also made a 21st Century Trust Fellow in April 1991 after a programme on the subject of Human Rights in International Relations, which took place at Worcester College, University of Oxford, under the supervision of two fellows Professor Kevin Boyle, director of Human Rights Centre, University of Essex, UK, and Ambassador Olara Otunnu, president of the International Peace Academy, New York.